-Visualize your breath as you inhale through your nose, going to your lungs and expanding your chest.
-Now visualize your breath as you exhale, going out the same way.
+Visualize your breath as it moves from your nose and/or mouth.
 How does it move?
 Does it move in a straight line or does it curve?
 Draw the movement on your paper.
 Play with different lines as you breathe.
 Are your lines dark and wide or light and thin?